BrianSong/JayPath/docs/it5_dap.md

 - Front-end adds in an additional question page and a divider section to navigate to different recommended schedules.
 - Back-end algorithm uses a weighting scheme to limit the computational complexity.

+## Retrospective
+(On iteration 5)
+We encountered multiple strange issues when attempting to deploy our React front-end to Heroku.
+On one person's machine, the React folder could not be pushed to the Heroku master branch, on another person's machine the deployment was successful yet Heroku reported an application failure.
+We spent a decent amount of time and it seemed that the issue was caused by an unsupported React Library.
+There seemed to be no work-around for to avoid usage of that library, so we went ahead and deployed our front-end application on AWS Amplify.

+With network delay (after back-end deployment) and an enhanced back-end algorithm, we realized that the user may not be able to view the schedule recommendations right away.
+Hence we had to put in an additional loading feature.
+In general, deployment process involved many issues we failed to foresee, so it seems to be a good idea to deploy ealier on our next project.

+(Overall retrospective)
+Looking back at our initial design, our project idea changed a lot along the way.
+There were questions that were necessary to add in and features that couldn't be realized due to the sheer amount of work required from databases.